jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

     )
 ```

-To use the `MultiInputAdapter` adapter, we must pass a list of adapters to its constructor.
+To use the `MultiInputAdapter` adapter, you must pass a list of adapters to its constructor.
 The `MultiInputAdapter` parses the data using the first compatible parser!

-In our example, if a given input can be parsed as an Image, we will get an image in the predict function.
-If not, we will get a Pandas dataframe.
+In this example, if a given input can be parsed as an Image, it will get an image in the predict function.
+If not, it will get a Pandas dataframe.
 If all parsers fail, the model returns an error.

 Be careful with the following adapter configuration: